Living Without a Job

 While we have saved and managed our finances to accommodate our desired lifestyle, the biggest difference between us and most Americans is we are time-rich.
 One of the primary reasons we have structured our life this way is so we can visit friends and family, spend time together, travel, and pursue our interests freely.

-We want to spend our time wisely, not fritter it away on keeping up with the Jones'.
+We want to spend our time wisely, not fritter it away on keeping up with the Jones' or watching tv.

 Choose your Hard

 This alternative lifestyle comes with its own challenges.
 It is scary to jump ship.
 It was strange to not have to get up and go to work everyday.
 It takes discipline to live within our budget.
 It is awkward when people ask us what we do.
 It is hard.